Kernel Alignment for Quantum Support Vector Machines Using Genetic Algorithms: Generated Quantum Encoding Circuits

-The results show that over the ten tests for each kernel, both the supervised and unsupervised GA generated kernels consistently outperform the PauliZZ kernel, and perform comparably to the RBF kernel, on each dataset.
-When viewing the decision boundaries produced by each technique, examples for Moons, XOR, Circles, and Irrigation data are shown in Figure \ref{fig:decision_bounds}, it becomes more clear why certain techniques achieve higher accuracies than others.
-For instance, it can be seen that the GA and RBF kernels have smooth, defined decision boundaries, clearly separating the two classes.
+For instance, it can be seen that the GEKO and RBF kernels have smooth, defined decision boundaries, clearly separating the two classes.
 In contrast, the PauliZZ produces a patchy decision boundary that does not appropriately separate the classes.
-Over the ten tests, the highest test accuracy GA kernel is always equal to or higher than the highest test accuracy RBF kernel, however, there is more variance in the test accuracy achieved.
-This is not unexpected, as the GA is a stochastic process, and in real-world applications, the best of several tests would be chosen.
-In general, the supervised and unsupervised GA techniques seem to perform comparably, which implies, for these datasets, this technique does not require the supervised training of QSVMs as a fitness metric to develop kernels.
-It is also interesting to note that the unsupervised GA technique seems to perform better in real datasets for the datasets analysed.
-This is a very interesting result and should be the subject of further research, as this seems to suggest that, for the datasets analysed, there are underlying features present in real data that allow the unsupervised technique to outperform the supervised technique , which are not present in synthetic data.
-These features could be taken advantage of in machine learning.
-When viewing the entropy plots, it can be seen that both the GA methods produce kernels of higher test accuracy than the PauliZZ kernel, with entanglement being fairly independent of the dataset, whereas the PauliZZ kernel seems to have a large amount of variance in entanglement between datasets.
-Further, when a linear regression is applied to the test accuracy and entropy data, it can be seen that there is a positive gradient, as seen in Figure \ref{fig:ent_trend_res}, implying that as the entropy of a kernel circuit increases, the classification accuracy of the corresponding QSVM increases.
+Over the ten tests, the highest test accuracy GEKO kernel is always equal to or higher than the highest test accuracy RBF kernel, however, there is more variance in the test accuracy achieved.
+This is not unexpected, as GEKO is a stochastic process, and in real-world applications, the best of several tests would be chosen.
+In general, the supervised and unsupervised GEKO techniques seem to perform comparably, which implies, that for these datasets, this technique does not require the supervised training of QSVMs as a fitness metric to develop kernels.
+When viewing the entropy plots, it can be seen that both GEKO methods produce kernels of higher test accuracy than the PauliZZ kernel, with entanglement being fairly independent of the dataset.
+Further, when linear regression was applied to the test accuracy and entropy data for each dataset, it was seen that the majority had a weakly positive gradient, as seen in Figure \ref{fig:ent_trend_res} (correlation coefficients are given in Table \ref{tab:correlations_table}).